ahmadSum1/multi-arch-distcc-docker-server/README.md

 # Multi-arch `distcc` Docker Server Setup

 A Dockerized `distcc` server to distribute C/C++ compilation across a network.
 It can support multiple architectures.
-Designed for use in a VPN environment, with support for `ccache` integration.
+Designed for use in a VPN environment.

 ## Features